Mission, Vision, Values & Program Goals

 - Welcoming culture (all faculty are approachable and prioritize teaching and student development).

-- Sound business underpinning to the curriculum (our students only have to take two extra classes (six credits) in the Business School to obtain a business minor).
+- Sound business underpinning to the curriculum (our students only have to take two classes (six credits) in the Business School to obtain a business minor).

 - Three levels of academic support.
-Students work with an academic adviser, a faculty mentor and our internship coordinator to complement their classroom studies with sound practical internships.
+Students work with an academic advisor, a faculty mentor and our internship coordinator to complement their classroom studies with sound practical internships.

-- Faculty-led, study abroad opportunity to Costa Rica, and previous opportunities offered to Italy and the Cannes International Film Festival.
+- Faculty-led, study abroad opportunity to Costa Rica, and previous opportunities offered to the Cannes International Film Festival.

 - A strong, professional relationship with faculty (faculty are engaged in student-led events and often seek to take students to professional conferences).
-For example, the department has sponsored a number of students to accompany Professor Rood to the Resort and Commercial Recreation Association (RCRA) conference.
+The department has sponsored a number of students to accompany Professor Rood to the Resort and Commercial Recreation Association (RCRA) conference.

 - Other related activities include class trips to vineyards, food production operations, hotel and convention center tours, faculty-led experiences such as attending the Munising Ice Festival, and other events.
 All these activities are designed to embrace our 'applied teaching and learning philosophy'.

 This is just a sample of the many activities one can engage in.
 We encourage student participation as a way of enhancing educational development.

 Please explore our website further for more examples and news on student involvement in these types of projects.

 For questions, please contact us at [email protected].